 When to Repot Philodendron Lynamii

-Try to keep them between 18-27°C (64-81°F) in the day time and above 10°C (50°F)
+Try to keep them between 18-27°C (64-81°F) in the day time and above 10°C (50°F).

 How to Propagate Philodendron Lynamii

 Take stem cuttings with one leaf and one node.
 And root them in water or sphagnum moss.
 Once rooted you can pot them up into soil after a month or so.
+I like to use moss for philodendrons like this, and keep the cutting humid by putting it inside a box or bag.

 Where To Buy